rahdeck/unpacking-reality/content/post/pedestrian-experience-in-sydney.md

 1. **No countdown indicator for pedestrians.**

-   In Tokyo each (and there are many many more than in Sydney) pedestrian light has a visual indicator (a sectioned bar or a countdown timer) of how soon the cycle will switch.
+   In Tokyo each (and there are many, many more than in Sydney) pedestrian light has a visual indicator (a sectioned bar or a countdown timer) of how soon the cycle will switch.
 In Sydney I haven't seen those at all.

    Fix: again, a rather easy and obvious improvement.